VaggelisVGA/pymini/README.md

-# pymini
+# vgmedia
-a proggram with apps!
+a Fake social media